• Skip to primary navigation

 Using the paddle attachment on a stand mixer, cream the butter, brown sugar, and sugar for several minutes, stopping once to scrape down sides of bowl.

-butter, brown sugar, and sugar creamed together in a stand mixer.
+Butter, brown sugar, and sugar creamed together in a stand mixer.

 Add eggs, one at a time, and beat for around one minute after each addition.
 Add vanilla and mix well.